CS130-W20/team-A1/README.md

 - To perform mutation testing you can type `cd server && mut.py --target GameManager --unit-test test_mutation -m && cd ..`.
 - Mutation and Unit tests on GameManager will be performed automatically using TravisCI.

+### Documentation
+- Your can refer to [docs](https://github.com/CS130-W20/team-A1/tree/master/server/docs) to see our documentation for GameManager and Lobby backend services.

 ## Relevant Links
 - Documentation link